aldabbasy/udaciCards/README.md

 * install all project dependencies with `yarn install`
 * start the development server with `yarn start`

+** you can use `yarn web` to start expo in the browser and scan the qr code from your mobile expo application **

 ## Topics Covered in This Project:

 * Class React Components